A Numerical Verification Framework for Differential Privacy in Estimation

 \section{INTRODUCTION}

 A growing number of emerging, on-demand applications, require data from users or sensors in order to make predictions and/or recommendations.
 Examples include smart grids, traffic networks, or home assistive technology.
-While more accurate information can benefit the application's quality of service, an important concern is that sharing personalized data may compromise the privacy of its users.
+While more accurate information can {benefit the quality of service}, an important concern is that sharing personalized data may compromise the privacy of its users.
 This has been demonstrated over Netflix datasets~\cite{AN-VS:06}, as well as on traffic monitoring systems~\cite{BH-TI-QJ-DW-AMB-RH-JH-MG-MA-JB:12}.

 Initially proposed from the database literature, \textit{Differential Privacy} \cite{CD-MF-NK-SA:06} addresses this issue, and has become a standard in privacy specification of commercial products.
-More recently, differential privacy has attracted the attention of the systems and controls literature~\cite{JC-GED-SH-JLN-SM-GJP:16} and applied on control systems \cite{YW-ZH-SM-GED:14}, optimization \cite{EN-PT-JC-2019}, and estimation and filtering \cite{JLN:14}.
+More recently, differential privacy has attracted the attention of the Systems and Control literature~\cite{JC-GED-SH-JLN-SM-GJP:16} and {been} applied on control systems \cite{YW-ZH-SM-GED:14}, optimization \cite{EN-PT-JC-2019}, and estimation and filtering \cite{JLN:14}.
 In particular, the work \cite{JLN-GJP:14} develops the concept of differential privacy for Kalman filter design.
 The work \cite{VK-SM:20} proposes a more general moving-horizon estimator via a perturbed objective function to enable privacy.
-To the best of our knowledge, all of these works propose sufficient and theoretical conditions for differential privacy.
+To the best of our knowledge, all of these works only propose sufficient and theoretical conditions for differential privacy.

-However, the design of these algorithms can be very subtle and error-prone.
-It has been proved that a number of algorithms in the database literature are incorrect \cite{YC-AM:15} \cite{ML-DS-NL:16}, and their claimed level of differential privacy can not be achieved.
-Motivated by this, the work \cite{ZYD-YXW-GHW-DFZ-DK:18} designs an approach to detect the violation of differential privacy for discrete mechanisms.
-However, this approach is only applicable for mechanisms that can result in a (small) number of finite events, and a characterization of its performance guarantees is not provided.
+However, the design of such algorithms can be subtle and error-prone.
+It has been proved that a number of algorithms in the database literature are incorrect \cite{YC-AM:15} \cite{ML-DS-NL:16}, and their claimed level of privacy can not be achieved.
+Motivated by this, the work \cite{ZYD-YXW-GHW-DFZ-DK:18} introduces an approach to detect the violation of differential privacy for discrete mechanisms.
+Yet, this method is only applicable for mechanisms that result in a small and finite number of events.
+Further, a precise characterization of its performance guarantees is not provided.